Casper Test FAQ (19 Questions Answered)

 12. Typed vs. Video Response Sections: What’s the Difference?

 The Casper test is broken into two distinct sections.
-The first is the video response section, which is composed of six scenarios—four video-based and three word-based.
+The first is the video response section, composed of four scenarios, some video-based and some word-based.
 In this section, you answer your questions one by one with a live recorded video response.

 You are given 30 seconds to reflect on the scenario, then 10 seconds to read the first question, followed by one minute to answer via video.
-After one minute is up, your video is automatically uploaded to be reviewed.
-Your second question will appear and you will have another one minute to answer the question.
+After 1 minute, your video is automatically uploaded for review.
+Your second question will appear, and you will have another minute to answer the question.
 You are unable to go back and change your answer or review your submission, which is why it’s so important to go into the Casper test prepared.

-The second section of the Casper test is the typed response section, which is composed of eight scenarios—five video-based scenarios and three word-based scenarios.
-In this section, you will answer three questions with a typed response.
-You are given a total of five minutes to type your answers to all three questions.
-Pre-2022, the Casper test contained only typed responses.
+The second section of the Casper test is the typed response section, which consists of 7 scenarios.
+In this section, you will answer two questions with a typed response.
+You have 3.5 minutes to type your answers to both questions.

 13. Why Was a Video Component Added to Casper?

-Acuity Insights (previously Altus Suite) decided to add a video component after receiving complaints from test takers that Casper was essentially a speed typing test.
+Acuity Insights (formerly Altus Suite) added a video component after receiving complaints from test takers that Casper was essentially a speed-typing test.

 A video response section was added to the Casper test starting with the 2022/2023 application cycle.
-The Casper test requires test takers to respond to questions with live recorded video responses.
+The Casper test requires test takers to provide live-recorded video responses to questions.

 14. Will Programs See My Video Responses?